nhokchihiro/appbio24-tramha/Week07/README-Week7.md

 There are three summary commands if you would like to execute the whole tasks, not each individual target.

 ```
-make all_simulate  # only run the targets related to simulating FASTQ output
+make -f Makefile.mk all_simulate  # only run the targets related to simulating FASTQ output
 ```

 ```
-make all_trim      # only run the targets related to trimming the reads
+make -f Makefile.mk all_trim      # only run the targets related to trimming the reads
 ```

 ```
-make all           # run all the targets
+make -f Makefile.mk all           # run all the targets
 ```

 This is the result folder after executing ***make all***.
 "Reads" contains the simulated reads from downloaded genome.
 And the fastqc reports in 2 folders report_before_fastp and report_after_fastp, respectively.